Special offer

 Bank information

-For each account, you’ll typically need the name of the bank, routing number, account number and type of account.
-Make sure to show employees how to locate this information using one of their checks so their forms are accurate and easy to process.
+For each account, you’ll generally require the name of the bank, routing number, account number and type of account.
+Make sure to show employees how to locate this information using one of their checks to accurately process each form.

 Consent statement

-You may need to include a statement that says your employee authorizes you to deposit money into their bank account.
-Consult with an attorney or your legal team for advice on this.
+Include a statement that states your employee authorizes you to deposit money into their bank account.
+Ensure the language aligns with applicable federal and state payroll regulations.

 How to set up direct deposits

-You can use many apps and computer programs to organize and send your direct deposits.
-The first step is to see if your bank has its own direct deposit software.
-Using your bank’s technology is much simpler and can save time compared with using multiple systems.
-Your bank may even save you some time by providing a template for your employees so you don’t need to create it yourself.
+Numerous apps and computer programs are available to organize and send your direct deposits.
+The first step is typically to verify if your bank provides its own direct deposit software.
+Using your bank’s technology is often easier and faster compared to using multiple systems.
+Your bank may even save you some time by already providing a template for your employees.

 Alternative payment methods